osg-htc/docs/docs/other/configuration-with-osg-configure.md

 !!! note
     The trailing `s` is required.
 Also, option names cannot have a variable subsitution in them.

-!!! warning
-    You will need to be careful when naming variables in order to avoid an infinite loop when resolving the variable substitution.

 Special Settings
 ----------------